pipeli18ne/RFC/02-library.md

 Until now the plugin offers a small improvement over writing the boilerplate code manually.
 Things will get more interesting when we start thinking about meta-frameworks.

 > Meta-frameworks are an opinionated way of building applications on top of a "rendering" framework.
 Most meta-frameworks offer a variety of output formats like `SSR`, `SSG`, `SPA` etc. Each of those formats has its own requirements and limitations.
 In order to write an `SSR`-ready application, you will need to consider other things than if you would write it as a `SPA`.
-In `SSR` applications code will run initially on the server, then the client "hidrates" the application and takes over.
+In `SSR` applications code will run initially on the server, then the client "hydrates" the application and takes over.
 Then a lot of code will run on the client.
 You will always need to consider that and make adjustments to cover both environments in an optimized way.

 Configuring an i18n library for a meta-framework is not an easy thing.
 You need to know the meta-framework and the library well enough to know where to put things.
 Things that will just add boilerplate code, no real functionality.
 But with a plugin we can get rid of that step.